Get the support your nonprofit needs

 - Governing agencies/international organizations: proof of status

 Although we resonate with the missions of social good start-ups and companies, we cannot match volunteer developers and designers with for-profit organizations under the Fair Labor Standards Act.
-If you are a for-profit group interested in recruiting our university talent, please reach out to Mary Zhu at mary@developforgood.org!
+If you are a for-profit group interested in recruiting our university talent, please reach out to us at team@developforgood.org!

 How will Develop for Good ensure a smooth project handover?